nielsjsc/Forest/README.md

 FOREST:
 the Forest class is an object containing a vector of type "tree_ptr_t".
-It holds pointers to trees in a heap, so that it can find values in log(n) time.
+It holds pointers to trees in a heap structure, so that it can find values in log(n) time.

 #Compare_trees# is a struct function used for comparing
 the values of the roots of trees stored in the forest's heap.